hsnlab/escape/pox/ext/doc/source/adapt/domain_adapters.rst

 ===========================

 :any:`DomainChangedEvent` signals changes for :any:`ControllerAdapter` in
-an unified way
+an unified way.

-:any:`AbstractDomainAdapter` contains general logic for actual Adapters
+:any:`AbstractDomainAdapter` contains general logic for actual Adapters.

-:any:`MininetDomainAdapter` implements Mininet related functionality

-:any:`POXDomainAdapter` implements POX related functionality
+:any:`POXDomainAdapter` implements POX related functionality.

-:any:`OpenStackDomainAdapter` implements OpenStack related functionality
+:any:`MininetDomainAdapter` implements Mininet related functionality transparently.

+:any:`InternalDomainManager` represent the top class for interacting with emulated infrastructure.

+:any:`VNFStarterAPI` defines the interface for VNF management.

+:any:`DirectMininetManager` implements  VNF management directly.

-:any:`VNFStarterManager` is a wrapper class for vnf_starter NETCONF module
+:any:`VNFStarterManager` is a wrapper class for vnf_starter NETCONF module.

+:any:`OpenStackDomainAdapter` implements OpenStack related functionality.

+:any:`DockerDomainAdapter` implements Docker related functionality.

 Module contents
 ---------------